The Journalist Errant

 The gist of it is, when Quixote set out to become a “knight errant,” he was reaching back to an older time, a time before the printing press when knights ruled the land by unwritten laws, when literacy was wholly uncommon.

 Hilariously written by Miguel de Cervantes, published 1605, Don Quixote is contemporary to the author’s time, and it is a fictional study on the psychological phenomena that trails the advent of major technological advancements in media.
 When a new medium is introduced, it changes media, and consciousness is affected.

-I am currently reading The Adventures of Don Quixote, and Understanding Media, by McLuhan, at once.
+I am currently reading both The Adventures of Don Quixote and Understanding Media, by McLuhan.

 By the extraordinary power of this new form of media (mass-produced books) and its disruptive affect on the senses (oral culture versus literate, auditory versus visual), a regular householder in some village hallucinated himself into a knight and set about for a new life of heroic adventures and chivalry.

 The most famous scene in the book is within the first tenth of its volumes.
-That is when Quixote is fighting windmills that he has mistaken for giants, against the alarms of his squire, Pancho de la Mancha.
+That is when Quixote is fighting the windmills he has mistaken for giants, against the alarms of his squire, Pancho de la Mancha.
 Quixote is an older man, probably experiencing dementia, but a specific kind influenced by books.
-He believes in a world that he never lived in, because he’s become expert to it, in books.
+He believes in a world that he never lived in, because he’s become expert to it through books.